 Availability also matters when deciding whether to rent or buy.
 Although all the Home Depot stores near us offered tool rental, sometimes only one of a particular tool was in stock.
 It's worth asking about inventory ahead of time and factoring the possibility of unexpected delays into your planning.

 When it comes to serving home improvement professionals, Home Depot has long been considered to have the upper hand.
 Professionals of all stripes, including contractors, remodelers, and installers, make up a bigger percentage of Home Depot's customer base.
-There's also some evidence that pros spend much more at Home Depot than Lowe's.
+There's also some evidence that pros spend much more at Home Depot vs Lowe's.

 Home Depot focuses on contractors and other paid construction and repair workers with a dedicated Pro Desk and offers perks including reserved parking, dedicated checkout lanes and order loading, a two-hour turnaround on call-ahead or online orders for pickup in-store, expanded selection, exclusive discounts, and reduced pricing on orders over $1,500.
 Lowe's has answered back with many identical policies, including its own ProServices desks, discounts on orders exceeding $1,500, and dedicated parking and checkout for professionals.
 The store has also rolled out a slick new Lowe's for Pros website.

-Home Depot and Lowe's both extend lines of credit to qualifying customers who want to finance their home improvement ventures.
+Both Home Depot and Lowe's offer extend lines of credit to qualifying customers who want to finance their home improvement ventures.
 Home Depot charges cardholders no interest when they spend $299 or more, as long as the balance is paid within six months.
 It also has a long roster of limited-time promotions; when we looked, they included discounts on sheds and special financing on fencing and blinds.
 The APR ranges from as low as 17.99% to as high as 26.99% based on creditworthiness.
 For larger projects, Home Depot offers a Project Loan card with a fixed 7.99% APR.
 Payments are spread equally over up to 84 months, and the maximum loan is $55,000.

 Lowe's allows cardholders to choose from three promotions: 5 percent off most purchases charged to the card; no interest when spending $299 or more as long as the balance is paid within six months; or reduced-interest-rate financing starting at 3.99% APR for 36 months on purchases of $2,000 or more.
 Otherwise the APR is 26.99%, with no break for those with better credit.